 Although John Volanthen wished to keep his distance from the limelight following the events of 2018, he has not shied away from sharing his side of the story to indicate he’s not a hero, just a skilled diver.
 However, he has since received the Bronze Cross, the Royal Humane Society’s Bronze Medal, the honor of Pride of Britain, the George Medal, and the Queen’s Gallantry Medal — all in 2018 or 2019.
 John was further made a Member of the Order of the British Empire, yet he hasn’t let any of these aspects affect his work as a South and Mid Wales Cave Rescue Team Member or a senior IT consultant at Comparket.

 John seems to be based in Bristol at the moment, where he combines his expertise in electronics and diving to develop safer gear, runs marathons to stay in shape, and continues to explore as much as possible.
-We should mention the public speaker is even an Assistant Cub Scout leader who homeschools his son Matthew, is in a relationship with Claire Foster, and genuinely prefers to keep his private life on the down low.
+The public speaker is even an Assistant Cub Scout leader who homeschools his son Matthew, is in a relationship with Claire Foster, and genuinely prefers to keep his private life on the down low.
 But if you want to know the Brit’s entire personal account of the rescue, you can read it in his nail-biting May 2021 book ‘Thirteen Lessons that Saved Thirteen Lives: The Thai Cave.’

 As someone who has dedicated a significant portion of his life to cave diving, Richard “Rick” Stanton continues to keep it up to the best of his abilities while spreading knowledge of the same.
 The Coventry, England resident is a former firefighter with 25 years of experience, which he admits helps him in every expedition as well; thus, his aim is to provide insights to others for safer, better adventures.
 In fact, not only does he continue to be an active diving member of the Cave Rescue Organisation, but he has also served as a consultant on projects related to the Thai case.

 Like John, Rick too has received the Royal Humane Society’s Bronze Medal, the George Medal, the Pride of Britain honor, the Queen’s Gallantry Medal, and an honorary degree from the University of Bristol.
-He was also made a Member of the Order of the British Empire, and then he additionally acquired the Hero of the Year Award at the West Midland Fire Service’s Aspire Awards in 2021.
+He was also made a Member of the Order of the British Empire and acquired the Hero of the Year Award at the West Midland Fire Service’s Aspire Awards in 2021.
 Rick has deliberately never married or started a family because his work is his whole life, which he touched upon in his June 2021 book “Aquanaut: A Life Beneath the Surface – The Inside Story of the Thai Cave Rescue.’

-As an anesthesia specialist as well as an experienced cave diver, Dr. Richard “Harry” Harris is arguably the one individual whose expertise led to the Wild Boars soccer team’s successful rescue.
+As an anesthesia specialist, as well as an experienced cave diver, Dr. Richard “Harry” Harris, is arguably the one individual whose expertise led to the Wild Boars soccer team’s successful rescue.
 It’s hence no surprise that he has since been awarded the Star of Courage, the Medal of the Order of Australia, the Order of the Direkgunabhorn, and the title of Australian of the Year (2019).
 However, this incident is nothing but bittersweet for him because he learned his father passed away shortly after the mission came to a positive close on July 10, 2018.

 Coming to his standing, Richard presently resides with his wife Fiona and their three children — James, Charlie, and Millie — in the laid-back suburb of Goodwood in Adelaide, South Australia.
 That’s where he carefully builds his skills, serves part-time at the Specialist Anaesthetic Service Medical Center, and works to expand his prospects as a public speaker and beyond.
-He actually continues to actively volunteer in a wide variety of search-rescue operations, all the while teaming up with charities like Operation Flinders Foundation as well as hosting his ‘Real Risk Podcast.’
+He actually continues to actively volunteer in a wide variety of search-rescue operations, all the while teaming up with charities like Operation Flinders Foundation and hosting his ‘Real Risk Podcast.’
 Richard is also an aspiring filmmaker and an author — he co-wrote ‘Against All Odds’ (November 2019) with Craig Callen and penned a children’s book ‘Alfie the Brave’ (April 2022).

 From what we can tell, Jason Mallinson is not only a native of the large market town known as Huddersfield in West Yorkshire, England, but he’s also still based in the same area.
 He actually prefers to keep every aspect of his life away from the limelight, so we regrettably don’t know much about him apart from the fact he specializes as a rope-access technician in cave diving.
 The active member of the British Cave Rescue Council’s international team has 30+ years of experience, along with national/world records under his belt, making it clear he’s perfectly qualified for his job.